Raaghavi-2007/Ex.No.8/README.md

 3. Improved coordination.
 ---

-## Module 4 – Project Scheduling Automation:
+## Module 4 – Project Scheduling Automation
 ## Purpose:

 To generate a timeline for symposium activities.